-The mobility model emulates a typical highway section.
-The scenario is made up by a number of lanes for both directions with a middle separator of two lanes width.
+The mobility model emulates the driver behavior in the scenario.
 Each vehicle has a preferred speed, depending on its type.
 The preferred speed is not necessarily the actual speed - each vehicle maintains a speed dependant safety distance to its predecessor.
 While the safety distance requirement is met, the vehicle accelerates up to its preferred speed.
 If accelerating to, or driving at the preferred speed is not possible, a change to the overtaking lane is considered.
 When distance checks to the front and rear view of both lanes, the current and the target lane, are passed, a lane change is conducted.
 When no lane change is possible, the vehicle de-accelerates until the safety distance requirement is met again, or the vehicle halts.

-Vehicles leave the scenario at the border (different for both directions) and new vehicles are inserted on the opposite side.
+Vehicles leave the scenario at the border (different for both directions), new vehicles are inserted on the opposite side.